Handwashing has always been an important defense against bacteria and viruses that can be transmitted to us through the things we touch.

 Following the proper procedure for washing your hands will quickly become second nature.
 Scrubbing hands together for 20 to 30 seconds is enough time for the soap to work its magic and get rid of possible contaminating bacteria.

-Try to be especially mindful of washing your hands during flu season and when you’re taking care of people who may be immunocompromised.
+Try to be especially mindful of washing your hands during the COVID-19 pandemic, flu season, and when you’re taking care of people who may be immunocompromised.